apecloud/kubeblocks-labs/postgresql-0.9/step2_install_cluster/text.md

 ## Step 1 - Create the Cluster

-Create a MySQL cluster named **mycluster** with the specified CPU and memory limits:
+Create a PostgreSQL cluster named **mycluster** with the specified CPU and memory limits:

 ```bash
 cat <<EOF | kubectl apply -f -